ncbdrck/sb3_ros_support/README.md

 This package requires a working installation of ROS.
 If you haven't installed ROS yet, please follow the official [ROS installation guide](http://wiki.ros.org/ROS/Installation) for your specific operating system.
 This package has been tested with [ROS Noetic](http://wiki.ros.org/noetic) version.

+###  ROS Workspace
+Before using this package, you need a ROS workspace to build and run your ROS packages.
+If you are using a different operating system or ROS version, make sure to adapt the commands accordingly.
+Follow the steps in the [official guide](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) to create a workspace if you haven't done already.

 Please note that the instructions assume you are using Ubuntu 20.04 and ROS Noetic.
-If you are using a different operating system or ROS version, make sure to adapt the commands accordingly.

 ## Installation